Monoclonal antibody therapy for leukemia

 Some potential side effects of using monoclonal antibody therapy to treat leukemia include: flu-like symptoms (fever, chills, headache, etc.), skin rash, nausea, diarrhea and shortness of breath.

-Your care team will provide various integrative oncology services to help you manage these treatment-related side effects.
-For instance, naturopathic therapies can help alleviate nausea, and nutrition interventions can prevent diarrhea.
-Also, oncology rehabilitation can help you breathe more easily, while mind-body therapies can reduce stress and help you relax.
+Your care team will provide various supportive care services to help you manage these treatment-related side effects.
+For instance, naturopathic therapies may help alleviate nausea, and nutrition interventions may help prevent diarrhea.
+Also, oncology rehabilitation may help you breathe more easily, while mind-body therapies may reduce stress and help you relax.

 What is monoclonal antibody therapy?